bladexskull/Weather2-Gal/README.md

 Open the folder of this repository in vscode or any other editor ,open terminal ,change the directory of terminal to this folder and run the following command:
 # npm install
 # ng serve
+ Link to deployed web app of the same https://weather-rahul.herokuapp.com/